National Suicide Prevention Month 2022

 Suicide Prevention Awareness/ Self-Injury Awareness Handouts for Parents/Caregivers

-Suicide Prevention Awareness for Parents/Caregivers (English) (New) Informative brochures that inform parents about preventing suicide and ways to identify risk factors.
+Suicide Prevention Awareness for Parents/Caregivers (English) (Revised 2019) Informative brochures that inform parents about preventing suicide and ways to identify risk factors.

-Suicide Prevention Awareness for Parents/Caregivers (Spanish) (New) Informative brochures that inform parents about preventing suicide and ways to identify risk factors
+Suicide Prevention Awareness for Parents/Caregivers (Spanish) (Revised 2019) Informative brochures that inform parents about preventing suicide and ways to identify risk factors

 Suicide Prevention Awareness for Parents/Caregivers (Thai) (New) Informative brochures that inform parents about preventing suicide and ways to identify risk factors

-Self Injury Awareness for Parents/Caregivers (English) (New) Procedures for Parents when encountered with youth who self-injure.
+Self Injury Awareness for Parents/Caregivers (English) (Revised 2019) Procedures for Parents when encountered with youth who self-injure.

-Self Injury Awareness for Parents/Caregivers (Spanish) (New) Procedures for Parents when encountered with youth who self-injure.
+Self Injury Awareness for Parents/Caregivers (Spanish) (Revised 2019) Procedures for Parents when encountered with youth who self-injure.